inverno-io/inverno-mods/inverno-grpc-server/README.md

 }
 ```

-The plugin generates abstract class `GreeterGrpcRouteConfigurer` implementing boiler plate code, we can then simply extend that class to implement the service logic:
+The plugin generates abstract class `GreeterGrpcRouteConfigurer` implementing boilerplate code, we can then simply extend that class to implement the service logic:

 ```java
 package io.inverno.example.app_grpc_server;